Grantees

 www.tudance.org

 TU Dance is led by Artistic Director and co-founder Toni Pierce-Sands, an Alvin Ailey Dance Theater alum.
-TU Dance School offers adult, children, teen and pre-professional programming.
-The Foundation is providing support for the 2024 premiere of THREAT, a full-length dance work by choreographer Yusha-Marie Sorzano.
+Its Dance School offers adult, children and teen classes, and pre-professional and advanced training.
+The Foundation is providing support for the 2025 20th Anniversary Celebration Concert that will honor and celebrate choreographers that have had a significant impact on the legacy of TU Dance.

 Walker West_Combo